Cycletouring the

 Due to the widespread use of cellphones,

-If you bring a cellphone make sure it takes a
+-EEC residents, if you bring a cellphone make sure

-a locally obtained prepay card.
-Even then phoning
+you can use a locally obtained prepay card.
+Even

 Internet